juji-io/datalevin/doc/query.md

 perform.
 Sampling is used when result size is expected to be larger than a threshold.
 To ensure representative samples that are specific to the query and data distribution, we perform sampling by execution under actual query conditions.
+Online sampling is performed during query using reservoir sampling methods.
+Similar to counting, online sampling takes advantage of O(log

-Using a background thread, each attribute maintains a representative sample of entity ids that has it.
-This is used when an attribute has no condition constraining it in the query.
-Otherwise, online sampling is performed during query.
-Both use reservoir sampling methods.
-Similar to counting, online sampling is also bounded by a user configurable time budget.
+n) rank operation of the count feature of the KV storage.

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
 Finally, the selectivity of all possible two